Protecting agriculture and the environment from the destructive impact of African lovegrass in the upper Limestone Coast

-The Limestone Coast Landscape Board (LC Landscape Board) and Department of Primary Industries and Regions (PIRSA) are supporting landholders in the upper Limestone Coast to control African lovegrass infestations on their property.
+The Limestone Coast Landscape Board (LC Landscape Board), in partnership with the Department of Primary Industries and Regions (PIRSA), are supporting landholders across the Limestone Coast to control African lovegrass infestations on their property, with the upper Limestone Coast the priority zone.

 Landholders in the upper Limestone Coast are now invited to sign up their properties to the African Lovegrass Control Program (the Program).

-The Program provides free, hands-on support to manage African Lovegrass infestations on their properties, reducing the economic burden of controlling the declared weed and improving producers' bottom lines.
+The Program is free for participating landholders and provides hands-on support to manage African lovegrass infestations on properties, reducing the economic burden of controlling the declared weed and improving producers' bottom lines.

 The African Lovegrass Control Program:

-• Is free to join in the upper Limestone Coast.
+• free to join across the Limestone Coast, with the upper Limestone Coast the priority zone.

-• Is easy to sign up to and takes under five minutes.
+• easy to sign up to and takes under five minutes.

 • The African Lovegrass Control Program supports landholders with free spraying of African lovegrass infestations on their properties.